nevesnunes/call-explorer/README.md

 - For legacy codebases, it is not clear how public-facing API methods are internally used.
 By traversing multiple methods at a time (vs. one at a time in an IDE), we get a faster understanding of their usage:
     - API methods that were deprecated (no calls target them);
-    - Which controllers ([MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) handle which API methods;
+    - Which [controllers](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) handle which API methods;
     - How some classes (e.g. utils) cover more API method implementations than others, which may involve higher refactoring costs.

 ## Example